 1) Online: www.hnlpay.com.
 There is a 2.70% fee for Discover, Visa or MasterCard credit cards and a 1.15% fee for Debit cards.

 3) Check: Issue a check to “City & County of Honolulu” and mail it to City & County of Honolulu, Real Property Tax Collection, Division of Treasury, PO Box 4200, Honolulu, HI 96812 (verify before mailing).

-If you are a new property owner, requesting the tax office to send your tax bill to a different address than the previous owner, please keep in mind it typically takes around 4 months before the City & County of Honolulu update their records with your address and a property tax bill may be (mistakenly) mailed to the previous owner’s address.
-You can – upon taking ownership- call the Honolulu Property Tax Department (808) 768-3980 and ask them to mail the next tax bill to your address.
+If you are a new property owner, requesting the tax office to send your tax bill to a different address than the previous owner, it may take about 4 months before the City & County of Honolulu updates their records with your address and a property tax bill may mistakenly be mailed to the previous owner’s address.
+You can, upon taking ownership, call the Honolulu Property Tax Department (808) 768-3980 and ask them to mail the next tax bill to your address.

-You can also keep an eye on property taxes due from this page: http://www.qpublic.net/hi/honolulu/search.html and:
+You can also keep an eye on property taxes due from this page and:

 1) Select “Yes, I accept the above statement”,

 2) Click “Search by Site Address”